abarker/typped/doc/sphinx_docs/juxtaposition_operators.rst

 operand with `recursive_parse`).
 If it does not match the requirement you can raise an exception.

-TODO: Have a way that a handler function can register an "expected right operand type" and then have a routine that the jop's handler function can call which checks the last registered expectation (which needs to be cleared at the appropriate time).
+.. topic:: General overloading on types

+   TODO: Move this stuff, maybe to general operator overloading section or the types section for using type info in overloading.
+Some stuff in dispatching file as of now; might fit there in section, but could have own.

-TODO: is this discussion more general than just jops?
+   Is this discussion more general than just jops?
 Doesn't it apply to general preconditions functions for inferring actual operators, too?
 No, it doesn't, because the actual tokens do not need to be inferred or not inferred.
+That's much more difficult, and you want it to depend on the types of both things even to decide whether to infer it.

-The token will always have a handler function called (assuming some preconditions fun matches, otherwise error) and the handler function will always get the token with recursive_parse.
-The type system will evaluate the parse tree after that, and *choose* the overloaded typesig based on the actual types.
+   The actual operator token will always have a handler function called (assuming some preconditions fun matches, otherwise error) and the handler function will always get the token with recursive_parse.
+The precondition cannot depend on the r.h.s. type information, but the type system will evaluate the parse tree after the call to `recursive_parse`, and *can* choose the overloaded typesig based on the actual types.
 That is all the parser is in charge of; the eval fun is associated with the type sig and any other actions are up to the user.

    This *should* be discussed somewhere, though, as a discussion of how type information overloading works.
 To reiterate, if we want overloading on "*" so that it only applies between numbers then we have a syntax error otherwise, since the "*" is explicit in the token stream.
 If it has multiple definitions as an infix operator then you would have to deal with those inside the handler.

+   Any flaws in above reasoning?
+If not it's pretty neat how the overloading works out so well by keeping all the sigs with the single token/precondition-handler.
+(Even unary prefix operators need to grab the next argument and append it as a child -- postfix ones don't care, since they can see to the left.
+They do construct differently, not making the 0 child from `left`.
+But they always are handled by head-handlers versus tail-handlers, anyway!)

+   (UNLESS we could assume that an infix operator will always call `recursive_parse` to get its next argument... then we could have a "subexpression peek" kind of thing... must be some way to make it work reasonably...)

+   TODO: Have a way that a handler function can register an "expected right operand type" and then have a routine that the jop's handler function can call which checks the last registered expectation (which needs to be cleared at the appropriate time).

 Note that as far as overloading the juxtaposition operator you can only overload the jop based on the type of the left operand (and any other